PHPOffice/PhpSpreadsheet/docs/Overview/01-Getting-Started.md

 ##### Formulas don't seem to be calculated in Excel2003 using compatibility pack?

 This is normal behaviour of the compatibility pack, Xlsx displays this correctly.
-Use PHPExcel_Writer_Excel5 if you really need calculated values, or force recalculation in Excel2003.
+Use \PhpOffice\PhpSpreadsheet\Writer\Xls if you really need calculated values, or force recalculation in Excel2003.

 ##### Setting column width is not 100% accurate

 Trying to set column width, I experience one problem.
 When I open the file in Excel, the actual width is 0.71 less than it should be.

-The short answer is that PHPExcel uses a measure where padding is included.
+The short answer is that PhpSpreadsheet uses a measure where padding is included.
 See section: "Setting a column's width" for more details.

-##### How do I use PHPExcel with my framework
+##### How do I use PhpSpreadsheet with my framework

- - There are some instructions for using PHPExcel with Joomla on the [Joomla message board][11]
+ - There are some instructions for using PhpSpreadsheet with Joomla on the [Joomla message board][11]
- - A page of advice on using [PHPExcel in the Yii framework][12]
+ - A page of advice on using [PhpSpreadsheet in the Yii framework][12]
- - [The Bakery][13] has some helper classes for reading and writing with PHPExcel within CakePHP
+ - [The Bakery][13] has some helper classes for reading and writing with PhpSpreadsheet within CakePHP
- - Integrating [PHPExcel into Kohana 3][14] and [??????????
+ - Integrating [PhpSpreadsheet into Kohana 3][14] and [??????????
 PHPExcel ?
 Kohana Framework][15]
- - Using [PHPExcel with Typo3][16]
+ - Using [PhpSpreadsheet with TYPO3][16]

-##### Joomla Autoloader interferes with PHPExcel Autoloader
+##### Joomla Autoloader interferes with PhpSpreadsheet Autoloader

-Thanks to peterrlynch for the following advice on resolving issues between the [PHPExcel autoloader and Joomla Autoloader][17]
+Thanks to peterrlynch for the following advice on resolving issues between the [PhpSpreadsheet autoloader and Joomla Autoloader][17]

 #### Tutorials